 Guy Ritchie has never made a bad film and The Gentlemen is no exception.
 His style is more present then ever and even though it’s been a while that he’s made a film like this he hasn’t lost his touch.
 It’s incredibly well directed, extremely witty, very funny and it’s filled with fun and energetic characters.

-Charlie Hunham gives the best performance aside from Sons of Anarchy that I’ve seen from him.
-He’s very likeable and his sense of humor is very charming and his chemistry with Mathew McCaughey is amazing.
+Charlie Hunnam gives the best performance aside from Sons of Anarchy that I’ve seen from him.
+He’s very likable and his sense of humor is very charming and his chemistry with Mathew McCaughey is amazing.
 Mathew is so great here and the two are the best part of this movie.

 Michelle Dockery is also excellent in the film as Mathew’s wife.
 She is very funny and provided a lot of the laughs.
 There’s a good balance of tone here and Guy Ritchie does that in spades.
 Also, Hugh Grant is amazing in this film.